-- Print the Invoice Register.
+- 5. Print the Invoice Register.
 The total shown on the Invoice Register should equal the total on the adding machine tape prepared in step 2.
 If it does not, an error has been made.
-Check your adding machine tape and Invoice Register, return to Invoice Data Entry and make any necessary corrections, and then reprint the Invoice Register. - 6 Update the invoices. - 7 Print the Aged Invoice Report available on the Accounts Payable Reports menu, and retain a copy of this report for your accounting files.
-Again, the total on this report should equal the adding machine tape total. - 8 Run Period End Processing by selecting Period End Processing from the Period End menu, and then clicking Proceed. - 9 Reset the posting date to the first day of the current accounting period. - 10 Using Invoice Data Entry, enter any invoices you have received since the last closed accounting period.
+Check your adding machine tape and Invoice Register, return to Invoice Data Entry and make any necessary corrections, and then reprint the Invoice Register. - 6.
+Update the invoices. - Print the Aged Invoice Report available on the Accounts Payable Reports menu, and retain a copy of this report for your accounting files.
+Again, the total on this report should equal the adding machine tape total. - 8.
+Run Period End Processing by selecting Period End Processing from the Period End menu, and then clicking Proceed. - 9.
+Reset the posting date to the first day of the current accounting period. - Using Invoice Data Entry, enter any invoices you have received since the last closed accounting period.
 (These invoices should not include any invoices entered in step 4.)
 Post the distribution balance of each invoice to its appropriate general ledger account (not to the Accounts Payable general ledger account).
-Print the Invoice Register and update the invoices. - 11 Prepare an adding machine tape totaling any checks you have written since your last closed accounting period. - 12 Using Manual Check and Payment Entry, enter these checks (step 11) into the system.
-If the check paid an invoice previously entered (step 4 or 10), no general ledger distribution is required.
-Type the invoice number exactly as you did when you entered it in step 10.
-If the check paid an invoice that you did not previously enter, you must distribute it to the appropriate general ledger account(s). - 13 Print the Manual Check and Payment Register.
-The total should equal the total of the adding machine tape prepared in step 11.
-If it does not, return to Manual Check and Payment Entry, correct the necessary entries, and reprint the Manual Check and Payment Register.
-When the register total and the adding machine tape agree, update the manual checks.

-WARNING

-If the General

-Ledger check box

-is cleared in

-Accounts

-Payable Options,

-select the

-General Ledger

-check box before

-proceeding with

-the update.
+Print the Invoice Register and update the invoices.

+Important!
+If the General Ledger check box is cleared in Accounts Payable Options, select the General Ledger check box before proceeding with the update.